dominik-lange/arduino-sketches/README.md

 ## tonuino
 Clone of the famous tonunio sketch by Thorsten Voss.
 Added lcd button signals and saving the MP3 voulume in arduinos EPROM.

+## simonsays
+Adaption of the simon says memory game.